 The following article is from National Geographic.
-Genuine Internal practice can help maintain excellent health without overdoing, overheating, overtaxing, or injury.
-In fact, QiGong (Chi Kung) can be very helpful in repairing injury and restoring range of movement.
+Mind-body training can help lower stress and improve health without excess or injury.
+In fact, our neuro-based fitness training can be very helpful in repairing injury and restoring range of movement.

 Dan Buettner knows a little something about longevity.
 He’s the holder of three separate Guinness World Records for distance biking: a 15,500-mile ride from Alaska to Argentina in 1987, when he was 27; a 12,888-mile journey across the Soviet Union in 1990; and a 12,172-mile jaunt through Africa completed in 1992.
 But it was research on longevity first published in National Geographic that really established his bona fides on the subject.
 The Minnesota native traveled to four countries to study the world’s heartiest humans.
 In Sardinia, Okinawa, Costa Rica, and Loma Linda, California, Buettner partnered with scientists to examine anomalous pockets where the number of centenarians vastly exceeded the statistical average.
 These areas became the subject of his book The Blue Zones: Lessons for Living Longer From the People Who’ve Lived the Longest (National Geographic).
 This spring Buettner continued his research, visiting a fifth zone, the Greek island of Ikaría in the Aegean Sea.